mohitsinha/aspirethemes.github.io/_docs/bold-wordpress.md

 - Login to your WordPress Dashboard, go to **Appearance → Themes**.
 - At the top, click **Add New**, then click **Upload Theme**.
-- Choose the **maxima.zip** zip file you will find within the whole package that you downloaded from Themforest.
+- Choose the **bold.zip** zip file you will find within the whole package that you downloaded from Themforest.
 - Click **Install Now**.
 - The last step is to click activate once all the files are correctly uploaded.